 Revision B

-Of course, the presence of a Rev. A and a Rev. C implies the existence of a Rev. B. Aside from the the logic of version increments, there's no definitive evidence that such a version existed.
+The presence of a Revision A and a Revision C implies the existence of a Revision B. Aside from the the logic of version increments, there’s no definitive evidence that such a version existed.

 However, there was a music CD produced in 1995 with a remix of tracks from a variety of Sega arcade games, Sega Arcade Selection D-RAM Remix.
 One of those tracks is a megamix of SegaSonic the Hedgehog music.
 The game’s logo is actually featured on the album cover.